-The LCA model was created with the support of LCA for Experts v.
-10.8.0.14 software and Database MLC version 2023.2.
+The LCA model was created with the support of LCA for Expertss v.
+10.8.0.14 software and Database MLC 2023.2 version.

-Primary aluminum production datasets from the Aluminum Association (AA) and the International Alumiunium Institute (IAI) have been used to represent the primary billets purchased in USA (AA), in Canada (CA - IAI) and in East Middle East (RME - IAI).
-The resulting carbon intensity associated to the primary billets entering the plant is reported in Table 7
+Primary aluminum production datasets from the International Alumiunium Institute (IAI) have been used to represent the primary billets purchased in Australia (GLO - IAI), the Middle East (RME - IAI) and Russia (RU - IAI).
+The resulting carbon intensity associated to the primary billets entering the plant is reported in Table 7.

-The aluminum datasets used in the study are the most recent released by industry associations (IAI, AA).
+The aluminum datasets used in the study are the most recent ones realeased by the industry association (IAI).